Lucid Dreaming and the Art of Dream Control.

-Lucid dreaming, if you're not aware, is dreaming while in a state of awareness.
+Lucid dreaming, if you're not aware, is dreaming while in a state of full consciousness.
 The dreamer, by accident, or through techniques, has become aware that they are dreaming and in many cases remain in the dream fully conscious.
-This lens is about what they are and how to have them, with one of my own lucid dreams thrown in for good measure.
+This hub is about what they are and how to have them, with one of my own lucid dreams thrown in for good measure.

 Here's what I've learned.